gkemeza/Egzaminas_ZmogausRegistravimoSistema/README.md

 # Human registration system 👨‍💻

-A RESTful API for human registration and management system.
+- An ASP.NET Core Web API for human registration and management system.
-This API provides backend services for registering, managing, and tracking human records with comprehensive CRUD operations and data validation.
+- This API provides backend services for registering, managing, and tracking human records with CRUD operations and data validation.

 **Features:**
-- User Registration - Allows users to input personal details such as name, surname, and identification number.
-- Data Validation - Ensures that all required fields are filled correctly before submission.
-- User List Display - Registered users are displayed in a structured list format for easy viewing.
-- Edit & Delete Functionality - Users can be updated or removed from the system with intuitive controls.
-- Responsive Design - The interface adapts to different screen sizes for better usability
+- Models, controllers, and routes
+- CRUD operations
+- Integrated with a database using Entity Framework Core
+- Authentication and authorization
+- Error handling and validation
+- Unit testing with xUnit
+- OpenAPI documentation
+- Responsive frontend design

 **Technologies Used:**
 - C# / ASP.NET – Backend logic and form handling